Code-Institute-Submissions/bucketlist/README.md

 ## UX

 ### User Stories
+As a new user:
-* As a new user I can look at other peoples bucketlist intentions
+* I can look at other peoples bucketlist Intentions
+* I can Register myself

+As a registratated & logging in user:
-* As a registered and logged in user I can set my own bucketlist intentention As a Administrator
+* I can Add my own bucketlist Intentention
-* Be able to add, edit and delete Devisions
-*
+* I can Edit my Intention
+* I can Cancel my Intention
+* I can Delete my profile

+As a Administrator:
+* I can Add a new Division
+* I can Edit a Division
+* I can Delete a Division

 ### Strategy
-This website is for people who want to set there intantions instead of keeping them just in their head.
+This website is for people who want to set there Bucketlist Intention and share it with the other users of this website. <br>
+By adding a Division, Intention, Description and a Due Date, the Intention will be more real, then when it stays in your head.

 ### Scope
 * A Base Page with the header, footer and background image for all the other pages